GAUDUL/GAUDUL/README.md

 ---

 ## 🔍 Who am I?
-🎓 I am majoring in Computer Engineering.
+- I am majoring in Computer Engineering.
-🌱 These days, I am primarily studying backend and game development.
+- These days, I am primarily studying backend and game development.
+- I am open to any advice or suggestions, and my communication channels are always available!

 <p align="center">
   <a href="mailto:limjsu123@gmail.com">